GEO Group

-The company has been the subject of civil suits in the United States by prisoners and families of prisoners for injuries due to riots and poor treatment at prisons and immigrant detention facilities which it has operated.
-In addition, due to settlement of a class-action suit in 2012 for its management of Walnut Grove Youth Correctional Facility in Mississippi, the GEO Group lost its contract for this and two other Mississippi prisons (which it had been operating since 2010).
+The company has been the subject of civil suits in the United States by prisoners and their families for injuries from riots and poor treatment at prisons and immigrant detention facilities.
+Due to settlement of a class-action suit in 2012 for its management of Walnut Grove Youth Correctional Facility in Mississippi, the GEO Group lost its contract for this and two other Mississippi prisons, which it had been operating since 2010.
 Related federal investigations of kickback and bribery schemes associated with nearly $1 billion in Mississippi state contracts for prisons and related services have resulted in the criminal prosecution of several public officials in the state.
-In February 2017, the state attorney general announced a civil suit for damages, to recover monies from contracts completed in the period of corruption.
-In August 2016, the U.S. Department of Justice announced its intention to phase out contracts with privately operated prisons.
+In 2017, the state attorney general announced a civil suit for damages, to recover monies from contracts completed in the period of corruption.
+In 2016, the U.S. Department of Justice announced its intention to phase out contracts with privately operated prisons.
 The U.S. Department of Homeland Security said it was reviewing its contracts with private firms, which operate several immigrant detention facilities.
 In the spring of 2017, officials of the Donald Trump administration said they would be reviewing this policy.
 In September 2019, California Governor Gavin Newsom announced that he would terminate California's contract with GEO's Central Valley Modified Community Correctional Facility in McFarland.

-GEO Group has also developed several programs to reduce recidivism by assisting prisoners in returning to civilian life by providing therapy, life skills courses, job training, and housing assistance.